 F.H.
 Buckley, Foundation Professor at George Mason University Scalia Law School, has written a limited series titled America: The Unknown Country.
-He needed a simple website to present his work.
+He needed a simple website to tell the unique history of America.

 Since the goal is to provide information including synopsis, historical research, and story setting, the site needs to be clean, simple, accessible, and fast.
 Typography plays a huge role in the design.
 Oswald, designed by Vernon Adams, is a sturdy sans-serif typeface with a classic gothic style.
 Spectral, by Production Type, is a beautiful, readable typeface.